-Drug-Induced Hemolytic Crisis During Ibrutinib plus Venetoclax for the Treatment of Mantle-Cell Lymphoma: A Rare Hematologic Adverse Reaction
+Drug-induced Hemolytic Crisis During Ibrutinib plus Venetoclax Therapy for the Treatment of Mantle-cell Lymphoma: A Rare Hematologic Adverse Reaction

+1Department of Pharmacy, ZhuJiang Hospital of Southern Medical University, Guangzhou, China, 2Department of Hematology, ZhuJiang Hospital of Southern Medical University, Guangzhou, China, 3Critical Care NYU Winthrop Hospital and Long Island University College of Pharmacy, 4Department of Hematology, Beijing Tongren Hospital, Capital Medical University, Beijing, China

+*Correspondence: Liang Wang, M.D., Department of Hematology, Beijing Tongren Hospital, Capital Medical University, Beijing, China.
+Email: wangliangtrhos@126.com; Tel: +8615013009093

+Running title: Ibrutinib plus Venetoclax induced AIHA

 Abstract

-With increasing development of novel targeted agents, several subtypes of lymphoma are stepping into the chemotherapy-free era.
-Combination of Bruton’s tyrosine kinase (BTK) inhibitor ibrutinib and BCL-2 inhibitor venetoclax has been proven to be highly effective in the treatment of relapsed/refractory mantle cell lymphoma (MCL).
-The most common adverse events of this combined therapy are gastrointestinal, such as diarrhea, nausea or vomiting, and gastroesophageal reflux.
+With the increasing development of novel targeted agents, several subtypes of lymphoma are entering the chemotherapy-free era.
+The combination of Bruton’s tyrosine kinase inhibitor ibrutinib and the BCL-2 inhibitor venetoclax has been proven to be highly effective in the treatment of relapsed/refractory mantle cell lymphoma (MCL).
+The most common adverse effects of this combined therapy are gastrointestinal, such as diarrhea, nausea or vomiting, and gastroesophageal reflux.
 However, hemolysis is a rare event.
-In this paper, we report a case of a 50-year-old MCL patient who experienced hemolytic crisis during treatment with ibrutinib and venetoclax.
+In this paper, we report a case of a 50-year-old MCL patient who experienced a hemolytic crisis during treatment with ibrutinib and venetoclax.
 The case demonstrates a rare but potentially lethal adverse event and emphasizes the need for suspicion of such an adverse reaction during this combination therapy.

 Key words: mantle cell lymphoma, hemolytic crisis, ibrutinib, venetoclax